 On the first launch, Droidspaces performs an Atomic Installation of the backend system: - It detects your device architecture (aarch64, armhf, etc.). - It extracts the droidspaces and busybox binaries to /data/local/Droidspaces/bin. - It performs an atomic move to ensure the binaries are installed correctly even if an older version is currently running. - It verifies checksums to ensure zero corruption.

 You don't need to manually extract rootfs files.
-The app handles it:
+The app handles it all.

 You can verify your system status at any time: 1.
 Go to Settings (gear icon) -> Requirements.
 2. Tap Check Requirements.
 This runs the full droidspaces check suite internally.
 3. Kernel Config: If you're a kernel developer, you can find a copyable droidspaces.config defconfig fragment, similar to this page, to make sure your kernel is perfectly compatible with Droidspaces.